Business Model Canvas: the 9-step business plan

 What is the Business Model Canvas?

-How do I complete the Business Model Canvas?
+How do I fill in the Business Model Canvas?

 The 9 building blocks are often depicted on a large fill-in sheet.
-You can download a form or use a whiteboard or large sheet of paper.
+You can download a template or use a whiteboard or large sheet of paper.
 Fill in the model while brainstorming.
-You can do this alone, or with others, such as colleagues or other entrepreneurs.
-Together, you often come up with more ideas and insights.
+You can do this alone, but it is better to do it with others.
+You will often come up with more ideas and insights with colleagues or other entrepreneurs.

 These are the 9 building blocks of the Business Model Canvas: